mgolu/nrf-micropython-guide/examples/asset_tracker/README.md

 ## Running the sample

 Run the `tracker.py` file.
-This will make a connection to nRF Cloud and post the location of the device, in addition to other data, every 5 minutes.
+This will make a connection to nRF Cloud and post the location of the device, in addition to other data, every 10 minutes.
 You can see the data come in on the nRF Cloud dashboard for the device.

+Pressing Button 1 on the development kit will send data to the Button information card in nRF Cloud.

+Pressing Button 2 will enable or disable the console port.
+This allows you to achieve the lowest possible power consumption by not keeping the UART RX clock running.
+The application by default requests eDRX, also to lower power consumption.

 ### Customizing the program